oscar-barlow/CV/ReadMe.md

 ### Consultant - Infinity Works
 **June 2017 - present**
-* Part of a small team that built, launched, and supports [New Nectar](https://www.moneywise.co.uk/news/2018-04-05/sainburys-trials-new-nectar-scheme), a greenfield redevelopment of the loyalty programme operated by Sainsbury's supermarkets.
+* Part of a small team that built, launched, and supports [New Nectar](https://www.moneywise.co.uk/news/2018-04-05/sainburys-trials-new-nectar-scheme), a greenfield redevelopment of the well-known loyalty programme operated by Sainsbury's supermarkets in the UK.
+* Midweight developer working in Java 8, Spring Boot 2, and ReactJS 16 with ES6 creating microservices deployed in Kubernetes in AWS, using Pact for contract testing and Circle for CI/CD.
 * Liaised with marketing managers, UX and UI designers, and the product owner to understand business requirements and help find appropriate solutions.
-* Midweight developer working in Java 8, Spring Boot 2, and ReactJS 16 with ES6 creating microservices deployed in Kubernetes in AWS, using Pact for contract testing and Circle for CI/CD.
 * Co-architected the 'campaigns' part of the project.
 * Largely owned the interface with the data-science sister project to New Nectar, which consumed data from and provided inputs to New Nectar.
 * Mentored three other Infinity Works employees, and helped one progress from junior to midweight developer.